This post was published inDoors & Hardware

 Answer: The 1986 edition of ICC A117.1 (which was then called Providing Accessibility and Usability for Physically Handicapped People – now called Accessible and Usable Buildings and Facilities) included a requirement for tactile warnings on doors leading to hazardous areas.
 The intent was to provide a warning to a person with a visual impairment that the door leads to a room where they could encounter something dangerous.
 Examples of hazardous rooms included loading docks, boiler rooms, and stages – other standards include electrical and mechanical rooms on the list of examples.

-While I have seen some state standards (including Massachusetts) which still contain a requirement for tactile warning on doors leading to hazardous areas, there has been no requirement for this in ICC/ANSI A117.1 since 1992.
-The Uniform Federal Accessibility Standards (UFAS) does contain a requirement for tactile warning, but this standard has for the most part been replaced by the 2010 ADA Standards for Accessible Design.
+While I have seen some state standards (ex: Massachusetts) which still contain a requirement for tactile warning on doors leading to hazardous areas, there has been no requirement for this in ICC/ANSI A117.1 since 1992.
+The Uniform Federal Accessibility Standards (UFAS) do contain a requirement for tactile warning, but this standard has for the most part been replaced by the 2010 ADA Standards for Accessible Design.
 The 1991, 1994, and 2010 ADA standards do not include a requirement for tactile warning on doors leading to hazardous areas – the section heading is “reserved” in the earlier editions and does not appear at all in the 2010 edition.
 So the jurisdictions that require tactile warning on doors to hazardous areas are quite limited.

 The question of whether or not to provide knurling or an abrasive coating on stair doors is an interesting one.
 The thought behind this practice is that someone who is visually impaired could fall down the stairs, but my concern would be that the person might not enter the exit stair because they believe that the door leads to a hazardous room.
 This would be especially true if the stair door was equipped with a lever handle.
 For stair doors with fire exit hardware, I have heard of some AHJs requiring abrasive tape as a tactile warning on the touchpad.
 Again, I think this could discourage someone from using the exit.
 I think a much better solution for those jurisdictions would be tactile lettering and/or braille on the touchpad of the exit device, indicating that the door leads to a stair.
 The tactile signage now required for stair doors will also help to prevent someone from unknowingly entering a stair.